2025-2026 Academic Catalog

 Students earning the Bachelor of Science in Civil Engineering possess the technical skills required to enter practice as civil or environmental engineers in a wide range of organizations.
 Some students choose to pursue graduate education, leading to the M.Eng., M.S., or Ph.D. in civil engineering.
 Graduate degree programs are available in all Program Areas.
 Refer to the Graduate Catalog for more information.

 Admission to a degree program is competitive, with departmental restrictions established each year by the college.
 Entry into a degree-granting department requires that a student complete all first year required courses and maintain a competitive GPA.
-Applicants who begin their freshman year in the College of Engineering and earn a minimum 3.0 overall are guaranteed first choice of major.
+Applicants who begin their first year in the College of Engineering and earn a minimum 3.0 overall are guaranteed first choice of major.
 More information is available through the Engineering Education Department: https://eng.vt.edu/academics/undergraduate-students/resources-support/change-of-major.html.

 The graduation requirements in effect during the academic year of admission to Virginia Tech apply.
 Requirements for graduation are listed for the Civil Engineering Major and the Environmental Engineering Major.
 Students must satisfactorily complete all requirements and university obligations for degree completion.
 The university reserves the right to modify requirements in a degree program.